shahineb/FaIR.jl/README.md

 filter(kv -> kv ∈ [:CO2, :CH4], keys(E.index)) -> maybe a way to filter based on species but looks cumbersome

-[ ] Methane lifetime update -> might mean I need to think of a way to distinguish species in alpha [ ] Allow to use prescribed forcing for Volcanic activity [ ] Make it possible to load multiple configs (not too hard, only applies to ebm)
+[ ] See whether I can remove species specification in RequiredForcing (maybe with dummy defaults) [ ] Methane lifetime update -> might mean I need to think of a way to distinguish species in alpha [ ] Allow to use prescribed forcing for Volcanic activity [ ] Make it possible to load multiple configs (not too hard, only applies to ebm)